rakeshgmobiliya/test_1/README.md

 Now apply the above file tomcat.yml

+Use master ip and port number to <ipaddress>:31284 to access the tomcat

 I have a knowledge on Helm I have ued it for the Stolon application.